Attict/quill/README.md

 # Quill

-A lightweight game engine, that only uses feathers.
+A lightweight game engine, that keeps your game simple by only using feathers and quills!

 ## Why Quill?